Pasta in Green Sauce

 Thermomixer?
 This is a really easy pasta sauce to make in a Thermomix, with it chopping, cooking and blending the sauce for you.
 First, grate the parmesan cheese and set it aside.
 Chop the onion and garlic, and then sauté in the machine.
 Add the peas, basil and spinach, and let it sit for 5 minutes to wilt.
 Cook the pasta on a stovetop and then drain, reserving some pasta water.
 Add the remaining sauce ingredients to the Thermomix, and blend.
 Then combine the cooked pasta with the spinach pasta sauce.

-See the recipe card below for ingredient amounts and detailed steps for both thermo cooker and conventional cooking methods.
+You’ll find the recipe card below, with ingredient amounts and detailed steps for both regular and thermo cooker methods.

-Serving and storing green pasta sauce
+Serving and storing

-Looking for more kid friendly pasta sauces?
+Looking for more kid-friendly pasta sauces?
 Try this Hidden Veg Pasta SauceIt’s an easy and delicious way to boost your family’s vegetable intake!
 And great for making ahead and freezing.

 Happy cooking,